Likalto4/diffusion-models_master/README.md

 # Description
 ------------------------------------------------------------------------------------------------------------------------------
 In this work, we propose exploring the use of diffusion models for the generation of high quality full-field digital mammograms using state-of-the-art conditional diffusion pipelines.
 Additionally, we propose using stable diffusion models for the inpainting of synthetic lesions on healthy mammograms.
-We introduce MAM-E, a pipeline of generative models for high quality mammography synthesis controlled by a text prompt and capable of generating synthetic lesions on specific sections of the breast.
+We introduce *MAM-E*, a pipeline of generative models for high quality mammography synthesis controlled by a text prompt and capable of generating synthetic lesions on specific sections of the breast.

 # Main documentation
 ------------------------------------------------------------------------------------------------------------------------------
-The paper of this projectcan be found here: [MAM-E: Mammographic Synthetic Image Generation with Diffusion Models](https://www.mdpi.com/1424-8220/24/7/2076).<br>
+The paper of this project can be found here: [MAM-E: Mammographic Synthetic Image Generation with Diffusion Models](https://www.mdpi.com/1424-8220/24/7/2076).<br>

 Additionally, the report of the project, the slides of the presentation and the poster can be found in the [documentation](https://github.com/Likalto4/diffusion-models_master/tree/main/documentation) folder.